 Adoption is the act by which an adult formally becomes the guardian of a child and incurs the rights and responsibilities of a parent in Elmore County.
 Our Elmore County Adoption Lawyers can help you file a petition for adoption in the Probate Court in downtown Wetumpka.
 Adoption results in the adoptee (the child) becoming the legal heir of the adopting parents and terminates any legal rights the biological parents have.
 If the biological parents consent, then step-parent adoption can be the simplest type of adoption that there is.
 There is usually only a hearing or two and since no one is objecting, the court typically streamlines these to make it as easy as possible to complete the adoption.

-Our local Elmore County and Autauga County adoption attorneys are currently charging $1200 flat fees to file such step-parent adoptions.
+Our local Elmore County and Autauga County adoption attorneys are currently charging a flat fees to file such step-parent adoptions.
 There are also filing fees and other additional fees involved in the process, which vary from county to county.
-Give our family law firm a call today to find out the total costs where you live for retaining an adoption lawyer in Millbrook, Prattville, and Elmore County, Alabama.
+Give our local divorce lawyers and adoption attorneys a call today to find out the total costs where you live for retaining an adoption lawyer in Millbrook, Prattville, and Elmore County, Alabama.

 Adopting a child can be a very rewarding experience.
 However, there are a few preliminary requirements all prospective parents must meet and our Elmore County adoption attorneys can help: